QuotaClub

 • Prospect met decision-maker or budget criteria

-• Company met ICP fit (size, vertical, geography)
+• Company met ideal customer profile (ICP) fit (size, vertical, geography)

-• AE accepted the meeting and didn’t disqualify at discovery
+• Whether an AE or manager accepted the meeting

-• Meeting progressed to next stage within a defined window (often 14 to 30 days)
+• Whether the opportunity progressed within a defined window

 Clawbacks, chargebacks, and other gotchas